For where your treasure is, there your heart will be also. Matthew 6:21

 The state of your heart has everything to do with what you value, what you yearn for.
 At times I find myself trading the ultimate gift of our Creator for what’s created – idolizing what I can see.
-This does not satisfy me in the end, but only leaves me discontent or anxious.
+This does not satisfy me in the end, but only leaves me discontent, restless, or covetous.

 Scripture tells us that to fully flourish we must be careful to guard ours hearts, being sure to set them on heaven. (see Colossians 3:1, Proverbs 4:23)

 With this in mind, come with me to the striking parable in Matthew 13:44.
 By bringing it to life, I hope to remember the power of the salvation we have—of the incomparable treasure we have in Jesus.

 Sweat trickled down his back as the man toiled under the afternoon sun.
 He had been plowing for hours, his body diligently preparing the land for planting, but his mind lay elsewhere.
 His wife and children were desperately sick, and his patience wearing thin.

 This labor would last for another week, and then employment was up in the air.
 What can I do?
 Will there be work as winter approaches?
 Such anxiety pulled at his heart, until a bump startled him to his senses.